-We implemented Statement of Financial Accounting Standard No. 157 ("SFAS 157"), Fair Value Measurement, effective January 1, 2008 for our financial assets and liabilities that are re-measured and reported at fair value at each reporting period, and non-financial assets and liabilities that are re-measured and reported at fair value at least annually.
-In accordance with the provisions of FASB Staff Position No. FAS 157-2, Effective Date of FASB Statement No. 157, we have elected to defer until January 1, 2009, implementation of SFAS 157 for all non-financial assets and non-financial liabilities, except those that are recognized and disclosed at fair value in the consolidated financial statements on a recurring basis.
-The partial adoption of SFAS 157 did not have a material impact on our consolidated financial position, results of operations or cash flows.
+We implemented SFAS No. 157 ("SFAS 157"), Fair Value Measurement, effective January 1, 2008 for our financial assets and liabilities that are remeasured and reported at fair value at each reporting period, and non-financial assets and liabilities that are re-measured and reported at fair value at least annually.
+In accordance with the provisions of FASB Staff Position ("FSP") No. FAS

+157-2, Effective Date of FASB Statement No. 157, we elected to defer until January 1, 2009 implementation of SFAS 157 for all non-financial assets and non-financial liabilities, except those that are recognized and disclosed at fair value in the consolidated financial statements on a recurring basis.
+The implementation of SFAS 157 did not have a material impact on our consolidated financial position, results of operations or cash flows.